thumblemonks/simpleton/README.md

 ## Example

-Here's what a basic deployment script using Simpleton may look like:
+Here's what a basic deployment script using Simpleton can look like:

     require 'simpleton'

     Simpleton.configure do |config|
+      config[:hosts] = ["host1", "host2"]
+      config[:repository] = "git://github.com/fantastic/awesome.git"
       config[:commit] = "origin/master"
-      config[:directory] = "/data/my_app"
+      config[:directory] = "/data/awesome"
     end

     Simpleton.use Simpleton::Middleware::GitUpdater
     Simpleton.use Proc.new {'echo "Finished at `date` on the server."'}
     Simpleton.run

+The output you'd get would look something like this:

+    [host1]< cd /data/awesome && git fetch && git reset --hard origin/master
+    [host2]< cd /data/awesome && git fetch && git reset --hard origin/master
+    [host1]> HEAD is now at 123abcs This is the best commit ever.
+    [host1]< echo "Finished at `date` on the server."
+    [host2]> HEAD is now at 123abcs This is the best commit ever.
+    [host2]< echo "Finished at `date` on the server."
+    [host1]> Finished at Wed Mar  31 04:31:51 UTC 2010 on the server.
+    [host2]> Finished at Wed Mar  31 04:31:51 UTC 2010 on the server.

-## Architecture
+## Design

 Simpleton is built on three basic ideas: *Middleware*, *Command Runners*, and *Workers*.